jason-ash/jtash/src/posts/20231113-using-chatgpt.md

 that aren't well-represented in ChatGPT's training data.
 But it's low-stakes to ask.

-### 10. Fricionles rabbit-hole diving
+### 10. Frictionless rabbit-hole diving

 Finally, I suppose this is less of a specific example and more of a comment on the _interface and process_ of using ChatGPT compared to other resources.

 I have found that, compared to Google or Youtube, the dynamic nature of the conversation with ChatGPT creates a frictionless learning experience.
-With Google or Youtube, I consume predefined content with no ability to ask followup questions or explicitly connect different topics together.
+With Google or Youtube, I consume predefined content with no ability to ask follow up questions or explicitly connect different topics together.

 On the other hand, with ChatGPT, I can pursue whatever thread of curiosity